HOW WE GOT HERE

 Unlike Meyer’s past strategies, we won’t limit our support to specific issues.
 We recognize that our partners build power across issue areas and lines of difference, based on the issues that are of importance to the communities experiencing injustice.
 These issues are fluid and intertwined and we know that organizations need the flexibility to work accordingly.
 We also acknowledge that by restricting our support to the issues of education, housing, and economic well-being, we were not addressing some of the issues and systems that are critical to the work of racial and economic justice, for example criminal justice and policing.

 - There was a gap in our systems change strategy that needed to be named and embedded: the concept of power.

 - We believe that systems change when movements transform power.
 Therefore, Meyer must support the work of building power to advance racial and economic justice.

-- We will use our grantmaking and other resources to support organizations whose primary strategies are organizing, advocacy, coalition building, capacity building, and narrative change to build power in pursuit of racial and economic justice.
+- We will use our grantmaking and other resources to support organizations that leverage one or more of these tactics for change: advocacy, coalition building, or organizing and base building in pursuit of racial and economic justice.